cole-trapnell-lab/hooke/docs/advanced.md

 The resulting time formula is `~ ns(timepoint , knots= c(45))`

-We can fit a `cell_count_model` using this time formula and a perturbation term.
+We can fit a `cell_count_model` using this time formula and a perturbation term...

 ```
 ccm = new_cell_count_model(ccs,